Other Leaves: Hawaii

-- A covered employer must provide eligible employees with leave for organ, bone marrow or peripheral blood stem cell donation.
-See Organ, Bone Marrow and Stem Cell Donation Leave.
+- A covered employer must provide eligible employees with leave for bone marrow, peripheral blood stem cell and organ donation.
+See Bone Marrow, Stem Cell and Organ Donor Leave.

-- An employer must provide an eligible employee with leave if the employee or his or her minor child is a victim of domestic violence, sexual violence or stalking and the leave is used to, among other things, seek medical attention for the employee to recover from psychological injuries or disabilities caused by the violence.
+- An employer must provide an eligible employee with leave if the employee or the employee's minor child is a victim of domestic violence, sexual violence or stalking and the leave is used to, among other things, seek medical attention for the employee to recover from psychological injuries or disabilities caused by the violence.
 See Domestic Violence Leave.

-- An employer is prohibited from terminating, threatening or otherwise coercing an employee because the employee receives a summons, responds to a summons, serves as a witness or attends court as a prospective witness.
-See Witness Leave.
+- An employer may not terminate an employee because the employee serves as a witness or attends court as a prospective witness.
+See Witness Duty Leave.